-Eligible veterans can receive assistance by applying for education benefits through Converse’s VA Certifying Official in the Financial Planning Office.
+Eligible veterans and Active Duty members can receive assistance by applying for education benefits through Converse’s VA Certifying Official in the Financial Planning Office.
 The U.S. Department of Veteran Affairs is the only agency that can determine eligibility for and award this benefit.
 To determine eligibility, call the VA Regional Office at (888-442-4551), then contact the Financial Planning Office to obtain the appropriate forms for certification.

 - Chapter 30 The Montgomery G.I.
 Bill®.
 This program provides educational benefits to individuals entering military service after June 30, 1985.
 A form DD 214 Member 4 is required.